mautic/mautic/README.md

 In many cases, the CSS files are built from LESS files.
 To compile the changes in the LESS files, run `grunt compile-less` command.

 ### Test a pull request (PR)

+Every change to Mautic core happens via PRs.
+Every PR must have 2 successful tests to be merged to the core and released in the next version.
+Testing a PR is a great way how to move Mautic forward and personally improve its quality and stability.

 1. [Select a PR](https://github.com/mautic/mautic/pulls) to test.
 2. Read the description and steps to test.
 If it's a bug fix, follow the steps if you'll be able to recreate the issue.